Skip to main content

 API setup

-To create a custom event, go to the Automation tabclick Create workflow Custom Workflow
+To create a custom event, go to the Automation tab → click Create workflow Create from scratch.

-You can also add this information to the content of the message (Email, SMS, Push Notification).
+You can also add this information to the message content (Email, SMS, Push Notification).

-In the Email message, you may make your content even more interactive, for example, by adding the Tracking Link to the button.
+You may make your content even more interactive in the email message by adding the tracking link to the button, for example.

-If you are using a custom event for the automation workflow triggering, in the footer content block, you will have an unsubscribe link for your customers.
-We encourage you to add this link to all messages, but if you send a transactional message with the information about the order the customer placed, this is not obligatory.
+If you are using a custom event for the automation workflow triggering, the footer content block will contain an unsubscribe link for your customers.
+We encourage you to add this link to all messages, but it is not obligatory if you send a transactional message with information about the order the customer placed.

-Note!
-Automation workflows based on custom events will send messages to unsubscribed contacts.
-If you don't want to send messages to unsubscribed, make sure to add an Audience filter to exclude unsubscribers (Segment is NOT unsubscribers).
-Also, add an exit condition 'Contact enters a segment - Unsubscribers'.
-So, if anybody unsubscribes while in this workflow will exit it immediately.
+Note: Automation workflows based on custom events will send messages to unsubscribed contacts.
+If you don't want to send messages to unsubscribed, make sure to change the Workflow Channel Settings by clicking on the trigger block.

 Did this answer your question?